 “As we become more certain of our needs and our capability to acquire certain resources, our plans need to adjust accordingly,” Venkatasubramanyan adds.
 “With the increasing reliance on a first-party network, we now have to plan for the right amount of capacity in the outbound network — including the buffer capacity needed to cover for the uncertainty in demand.
 That’s analogous to how we manage the safety stock of inventory we carry in our FCs.

 “That brings up another consideration, which is that our plans can't be too different from what we said yesterday.
-At times, that can post a challenge in the planning process, but it allows us to build a network that becomes comfortable with processes and ultimately more efficient than having constant change.”
+At times, that can pose a challenge in the planning process, but it allows us to build a network that becomes comfortable with processes and ultimately more efficient than having constant change.”

 Execution